himanshu5016/-Road-Accident-Dashboard-Excel-Project/README.md

 🛠 Tools Used:
 -Microsoft Excel (Pivot Tables, Charts, Slicers, Conditional Formatting)

-# Dataset Source: Kaggle - UK Road Safety Data
+--Dataset Source: Kaggle - UK Road Safety Data
-# Feel free to explore the dashboard and share your feedback or suggestions!
+--Feel free to explore the dashboard and share your feedback or suggestions!